 EXPERIENCED MINDFULNESS TEACHER?

-JOIN OUR ONLINE PROGRAMME TO DEVELOP YOUR SKILLS TO TEACH IN THE WORKPLACE
+JOIN OUR ONLINE TRAINING TO DEVELOP YOUR SKILLS TO TEACH IN THE WORKPLACE

 Further skills for trained teachers